simonrharris/SKA/README.md

 brew install brewsci/bio/ska

-Many thanks to Torsten Seemann for creating this Brew recipe!
+Many thanks to Torsten Seemann for creating this Brew formula!

 ### Installation from source